 The ILCOR guidelines for PALS highlights the importance of effective team dynamics during resuscitation.
-In the community (outside a health care facility), the first rescuer on the scene may be performing CPR alone; however, a pediatric arrest event in a hospital may bring dozens of people to
+In the community (outside a health care facility), the first rescuer on the scene may be performing CPR alone; however, a pediatric arrest event in a hospital may bring dozens of people to the patient's room.

-Clear communication between team leaders and team members is essential. the patient's room.
 It is important to quickly and efficiently organize team members to effectively participate in PALS.
 The ILCOR supports a team structure with each provider assuming a specific role during the resuscitation.
 This consists of a team leader and several team members (Table 1).